WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Fit to Screen=1`
 0=disabled, 1=enabled;
-Automatically adjust the game resolution to your current desktop screen aspect ratio and resolution.
+Automatically adjust the game window to your current desktop screen aspect ratio and resolution.

 ### `Scaling Quality=2`
 0=nearest neighbor, 1=bilinear, 2=anisotropic;